tatanda/tatanda.github.io/_posts/2018-01-05-Regularized Logistic Regression.md

  $$h_{(\theta)}(X) = g(\theta_0X_0 + \theta_1X_1 + \theta_2X_2 + ... + \theta_nX_n )= g(\theta^TX) \text {  (using vectorized implementation)} $$
  where $X_0 = 1$

- We can see that $g(X)$ is similar to a Linear Regression.
+ <div align = "justify">We can see that $g(X)$ is similar to a Linear Regression.
 But our Logistic regression model must output probability values between 0 and 1 which specify probaility of each sample belonging to each class.
-To do this, we pass the $g(X)$ into a Sigmoid function $g(z)$;
+To do this, we pass the $g(X)$ into a Sigmoid function $g(z)$;</div>

  $$ g(z)= \frac{1}{1 + e^{-z}}$$
  <br>

  $$h_{(\theta)}(X) = \frac{1}{1 + e^{-\theta^TX}}$$

- For a binary classification, $h_{(\theta)}(X)$ will output the probability that the sample instance is in Class 1.
+ <div align = "justify">For a binary classification, $h_{(\theta)}(X)$ will output the probability that the sample instance is in Class 1.
 We state a decision boundary that says that if this probability value is $>0.5$, sample is in class 1.
-Else if the probability value is $<0.5$, sample is in Class 0.
+Else if the probability value is $<0.5$, sample is in Class 0.</div>

- This same method is applied in Multi class classification using the One-vs-All.
+ <div align = "justify">This same method is applied in Multi class classification using the One-vs-All.
 For example, given a data with 4 classes, we'd train 4 different binary classification model, where for each model one class is assigned 1 and the others are assigned 0.
-At the end of the iteration, each sample instance will output an array of probability values that sum to 1, stating the probability of each sample instance belonging to class 1, 2, 3, and 4 so that the class with the higest probability is predicted.
+At the end of the iteration, each sample instance will output an array of probability values that sum to 1, stating the probability of each sample instance belonging to class 1, 2, 3, and 4 so that the class with the highest probability is predicted.</div>

- A key aspect of logistic regressison is defining the decision boundary.
+ A key aspect of logistic regression is defining the decision boundary.
 The decision boundary is delineated by;

  $$\theta_0X_0 + \theta_1X_1 + \theta_2X_2 + ... + \theta_nX_n = \theta^TX\text {  (using vectorized implementation)} $$
 Without properly defining the decision boundary, our sigmoid function will output probability values that do not properly classify our sample instances.

-Gradient Descent is used to arive at the optimal parameters $\theta_j = (\theta_0, \theta_1, \theta_2,..., \theta_n)$ values which fits our data.
-Gradient descent works by initializing the parameter values (with zero values), calculate the partial derivarive of cost function with respect to the parameters, subtract a scaled value of the partial derivative from the initial parameter until we arrive at the parameter values that makes cost function converge at a global minimum.
+<div align = "justify">Gradient Descent is used to arrive at the optimal parameters $\theta_j = (\theta_0, \theta_1, \theta_2,..., \theta_n)$ values which fits our data.
+Gradient descent works by initializing the parameter values (with zero values), calculate the partial derivative of cost function with respect to the parameters, subtract a scaled value of the partial derivative from the initial parameter until we arrive at the parameter values that makes cost function converge at a global minimum.</div>